BrentGuttmann/mini-web-scraping-pipeline/README.md

 When this html is first loaded into the browser, it has `<script>` tags fire off javascript.
 This javascript will call for data from an API and use that data to dynamically inject new html tags into the page body.
 You can see the effects of this by going to `View > Developer > Inspect Elements` in Chrome.
 This will open a panel with all of your effective html.
 If you do a word search for some of the target text, you'll see the divs, etc. that got created by the javascript.

+An important aspect of this page is that it does NOT load all of our desired text by default!
+Rather, it loads the data in chunks ('pages') when you press a button labelled 'MORE', which triggers some javascript which calls the API for the next 25 entries in the list and injects the data into new HTML elements.
+Each of the three different approaches outlined below has to accommodate this complexity in their own way.

 ## Pipelines: General Concept

 A pipeline is a set of scripts that takes an input data set and sequentially outputs modified data sets.
 By breaking a pipeline up into multiple steps of input and output files, you make your data-modification process easier to debug and develop.